Alternatives to Single Use Plastics when Travelling

 These toothbrushes don’t do that!
 Their 100% plastic free, zero waste packaging is made from recycled material.
 Each packet comes with 4 toothbrushes which will last you a whole year and help you travel green!

-WowE also have many suggestions on their website about reusing your toothbrush once you’re done with it including using them for garden markers, paint stirrers, and fire starters.
+WowE also has many suggestions on their website about reusing your toothbrush once you’re done with it including using them for garden markers, paint stirrers, and fire starters.

 The bad news though is that if your local recycling facility doesn’t recycle nylon, you’ll have to throw it in the bin.
 The bamboo will decompose but those bristles will hang around.
 Still much better than a fully plastic toothbrush at least!